jjangga0214/hasura-starter/README.md

 ### [cli-migrations](https://docs.hasura.io/1.0/graphql/manual/migrations/auto-apply-migrations.html)

 Under [/hasura/migrations](/hasura/migrations), there is `1573631107183_init`.
 It's a sample migration which creates `User` table and make Hasura [`track`](https://docs.hasura.io/1.0/graphql/manual/schema/using-existing-database.html#step-1-track-tables-views) it.
-By given configuration, not plain `hasura/graphql-engine:<version>`, but `hasura/graphql-engine:<version>.cli-migrations` is used as docker image.
+By the given configuration, not plain `hasura/graphql-engine:<version>`, but `hasura/graphql-engine:<version>.cli-migrations` is used as docker image.
 The image automatically applies migrations when Hasura starts.
 Remove `1573631107183_init` for your migrations.

 ### Squash